samlane-ma/droplet-monitor/README.md

-# Droplet Monitor Applet
+# Budgie Droplet Monitor Applet

-## Monitor Digital Ocean Droplets
+## Monitor Digital Ocean Droplets fro the Budgie Panel

 ### This applet is not associated in any way with DigitalOcean, LLC
 ### This applet will allow you to see the status of, start, and stop droplets